 The idea of collaborative learning is to make learners interact in particular ways such that certain learning mechanisms are triggered.
 Therefore, several mechanism to enhance the probability of these interactions to occur are currently being researched.
-These are according to (Dillenbourg, 1999):
+These were initially defined by to Dillenbourg (1999):

-- Setup of initial conditions: (group size, gender, same viewpoint vs. opposing viewpoint) - Role-based scenario: problems which cannot be solved with one type of knowledge - Interaction rules: Free communication vs. predefined communication patterns (see also (Baker and Lund, 1997)) - Monitoring and regulation of interactions: Need for specific tools for the teacher
+- Setup of initial conditions: (group size, gender, same viewpoint vs. opposing viewpoint) - Role-based scenario: problems which cannot be solved with one type of knowledge - Interaction rules: Free communication vs. pre-defined communication patterns (see also Baker and Lund (1997))

+Monitoring and regulation of interactions: Need for specific tools for the teacher

-(Johnson and Johnson, 1994) identified five essential elements which foster cooperative work in faceto-face groups.
-These are often cited as "five components that are essential for collaborative learning" (Zea et al., 2009):
+Johnson and Johnson (1994) identified five essential elements which foster cooperative work in face-to-face groups.
+These are often cited as "five components that are essential for collaborative learning" Zea et al (2009):

-- Positive interdependence: knowing to be linked with other players in a way so that one cannot succeed unless they do - Individual accountability: individual assessment of each student's performance and giving back the results to both the group and the individual - Face-to-Face promotive interaction: Promoting each other's success by e.g. helping, encouraging and praising - Social skills: Interpersonal and small group skills are vital for the success of a cooperative effort - Group processing: Group members discussing their progress and working relationships
+- Positive interdependence: knowing to be linked with other players in a way so that one cannot succeed alone - Individual accountability: individual assessment of each student's performance and giving back the results to both the group and the individual - Face-to-Face promotive interaction: Promoting each other's success by e.g. helping, encouraging and praising - Social skills: Interpersonal and small group skills are vital for the success of a cooperative effort - Group processing: Group members discussing their progress and working relationships together